redis/redis-om-spring/README.md

 }
 ```

-Redis OM Spring, replaces the conventional `UUID` primary key strategy generation with a `ULID` (Universally Unique Lexicographically Sortable Identifier) which are faster to generate and easier on the eyes.
+Redis OM Spring, replaces the conventional `UUID` primary key strategy generation with a `ULID` (Universally Unique Lexicographically Sortable Identifier) which is faster to generate and easier on the eyes.

 ### The Repository

-Redis OM Spring data repositories goal, like other Spring Data repositories, is to significantly reduce the amount of boilerplate code required to implement data access.
+Redis OM Spring data repository's goal, like other Spring Data repositories, is to significantly reduce the amount of boilerplate code required to implement data access.
 Simply create a Java interface
 that extends `RedisDocumentRepository` that takes the domain class to manage as well as the ID type of the domain class as type arguments. `RedisDocumentRepository` extends Spring Data's `PagingAndSortingRepository`.

 Declare query methods on the interface.
 You can both, expose CRUD methods or create declarations for complex queries that Redis OM Spring will fullfil at runtime: